jellebecude/getting-started-scan/README.md

-# 1. CTFd local deployment test
+# 1. CTFd local deployment

 CTFd is the Capture The Flag platform used by the Joint Cyber Range and in our case is running within Kubernetes.
 The original project's repository can be found [here](https://github.com/CTFd/CTFd), while [this](https://gitlab.com/hu-hc/jcr/platform/ctf-platform) is the location of the JCR's forked repository.